aparnaullas97/grn-benchmark/src/diffcorr/Wiki.md

 Module 1 using flower samples (GSE5632) was involved in “nucleosome assembly” within the “Biological Process” domain.
 Modules 2 and 3 were related to “cell proliferation” and “RNA methylation,” respectively

 <img src="https://github.com/aparnaullas97/grn-benchmark/blob/main/src/diffcorr/ImageResouces/GO.png" width="500" >

+## Parameters
+- `mode="lower"` specifies that the lower triangle of the correlation matrix is used to create the graph.
+- A threshold of `0.95` is used to retain edges with weights above this value in the co-expression networks.
+- In hierarchical clustering, `method="pearson"` and `linkage="average"` are used.
+- For `cutree`, the height parameter `h=0.4` is set to cut the hierarchical clustering tree.
+- `get.eigen.molecule` performs eigenvalue decomposition (`methods="svd"`) with `n=2` components.

+### Function Explanation
+- Spearman correlation coefficients are calculated for correlation
+- The Fruchterman-Reingold algorithm is used for network layout.
+- Fast greedy community detection algorithm is applied using `fastgreedy.community`.
+- Hierarchical clustering is performed with `cluster.molecule`.
+- The `cutree` function is used to cut the hierarchical clustering tree at a specified height.
+- Eigen decomposition is performed on the correlation matrices for community detection using `get.eigen.molecule`.
+- Visualization graphs are plotted using `plot`.
+- Module assignments for each gene are written to files using `write.modules`.
+- Differential correlation analysis is performed using the `plotDiffCorrGroup` and `comp.2.cc.fdr` functions from the `DiffCorr` package.
+- The `plotDiffCorrGroup` function is used to visualize differential correlations between groups.
+<p align="right">(<a href="#readme-top">back to top</a>)</p>